 CURRENTLY ENROLLING STUDIES

-The Human Dynamics Research Laboratory in the UF Health Orthopeadics and Sport Medicine Institute has the most current technology available that allows for the evaluation of musculoskeletal performance in active people, athletes and patients across the spectrum of physiatric conditions.
 Our team collaborates extensively with colleagues in several departments in the College of Medicine, the University, and other institutions on grant applications and funded projects that measure fitness, physical function, exercise capacity, body composition and gait in children and adults.

 We provide 3D motion analysis for numerous sport movements, clinical gait and functional tasks.

 Our team has expertise performing a variety of fitness and anaerobic power testing options in adults and children.

 PM&R Research LAbS

 The UF Physical Medicine in the Exercise Medicine and Functional Fitness Laboratory is committed to performing highly impactful rigorous research to improve patient functional capacity and quality of life across the age and ability spectrum.
 Through multidisciplinary research teams, we employ a combination of epidemiological, clinical, laboratory and community engagement approaches to develop new therapeutics and injury prevention programs.
 Our research extends into musculoskeletal health and disease, sports medicine, spine and multi-joint pain, inpatient rehabilitation, stroke and traumatic brain injury.